project-akri/akri/docs/extensibility.md

 Next, add a few files to the new http folder:

-To provide an implementation for the HTTP protocol discovery, create `agent/src/protocols/http/discovery_handler.rs` and define **HTTPDiscoveryHandler** and its HttpDiscoveryHandler.discover implementation.
-For the HTTP protocol, the discovery handler will perform an HTTP GET on the protocol's discovery service URL:
+To provide an implementation for the HTTP protocol discovery, create `agent/src/protocols/http/discovery_handler.rs` and define **HTTPDiscoveryHandler**.

+For the HTTP protocol, `discover` will perform an HTTP GET on the protocol's discovery service URL and the Instances will be shared (reflecting that multiple nodes likely have access to HTTP-based Devices):
 ```rust
 use super::super::{DiscoveryHandler, DiscoveryResult};